apache/nifi-minifi-cpp/CONFIGURE.md

     # limits locking for the content repository
     nifi.volatile.repository.options.content.minimal.locking=true

+**NOTE:** If the volatile repository reaches the maximum number of entries, it will start to drop the oldest entries, and replace them with the new entries in round robin manner.
+Make sure to set the maximum number of entries to a reasonable value, so that the repository does not run out of memory.

 ### Configuring Repository storage locations
 Persistent repositories, such as the Flow File repository, use a configurable path to store data.
 The repository locations and their defaults are defined below.
 By default the MINIFI_HOME env